Best Nurse Practitioner Programs in California – 2021

 • Leadership and management

-*Most DNP programs require students to have complete at least 1,000 post-baccalaureate clinical hours that are supervised.
+*Most DNP-Nurse Practitioner programs in California require students to have completed at least 1,000 post-baccalaureate clinical hours that are supervised.
 DNP students can usually apply up to up to one-half of the required clinical hours from a previously completed MSN program.
 It is important to verify with your school of choice what their guidelines for clinicals are.

 Scholarships & Financial Aid Opportunities